 Pumpkin Pie Recipe

 At the Seed library, we used this recipe for a winter squash variety pie-off.
+The winning squash for this pie was the delectable Violina Rugosa Butternut Squash--a very special Italian variety we've grown and enjoyed as a seed crop for 2 years.
 Being plant based, it featured the flavors of the squash well, allowing us to really taste the difference between varieties.This recipe has been adapted from Vegan Pie in the Sky to be soy-free.

 3 cups pureed winter squash